ur-tcs/programming-2-ex-0/README.md

 # Programming 2 - Exercise 0 : Setting-up VSCode and Scala

-A step-by-step guide to install Scala 3 and VSCode on your computer, as well a some useful plugins.
-If you are using the faculty computers, you're not concerned by the first steps.
+This page provides a step-by-step guide to install Scala 3 and/or Visual Studio Code (VSCode) on your computer, as well a some useful plugins.
+If you are using the lab computers at the University of Regensburg (CIP-Pools), you can directly start VSCode and jump to the part about Scala extensions.

 ## VSCode Installation

 * Open your favourite web browser and go to this webpage: https://code.visualstudio.com/download
 * Download the executable corresponding to your distribution and follow the instructions.

 ## Scala Installation

+We recommend that you use VSCode to do the course exercises.
+In this case, it is not necessary to install Scala separately, the VSCode Scala extensions (below) suffice.
+If you prefer, however, you can also install Scala and the Scala build tool `sbt` yourself and use any other IDE or text editor.

-* Open your favourite web browser and go to this webpage: https://www.scala-lang.org/download/
+* Open your favourite web browser and go to this webpage: https://docs.scala-lang.org/getting-started/index.html
-* Follow the instruction related to your distribution
+* Follow the instruction related to your OS
 * You may need to restart your terminal, log out, or reboot in order for the changes to take effect